 “Frame of Mind” is still on display through March 6 and exhibiting artists include Oluwatobi Adewumi, Eric Andre, Morgan Bame, Candace Dolls, Najee Dorsey (AV Collection), Carl Karni-Bain, Sharon Killian, Delita Martin (AV Collection), Zora J Murff and Joelle Storet.

 Art Ventures and the NWA-African American Heritage Association will host a Black History Salon, “Black Artists and the White Gaze” with Caree Banton, Ph.D from 6:30 to 8 p.m.
 Feb.
 24 at the Jim and Joyce Faulkner Performing Arts Center.
 Banton will explore how artists tackle the idea of the white gaze as well address Sonya Renee Taylor’s assertion: “Who am I outside what whiteness has assigned me?’ is a question that might get us all free,” according to a press release.

-When she isn't doing Boss Lady stuff with The Idle Class, you can find Julia Trupp soaking up the arts around Northwest Arkansas, slinging espresso shots as a part-time barista, doing improv comedy, or indulging in her favorite meal of the day, brunch.
+When she isn't doing Boss Lady stuff with The Idle Class, you can find Julia Trupp soaking up the arts around Northwest Arkansas, trying out different local coffee shops, doing improv comedy, or indulging in her favorite meal of the day, brunch.

 Julia graduated from the University of Arkansas with a bachelor's degree in English and journalism and has been telling stories her whole life.